 During the conference, the United States of Umami Culinary Competition, a contest among top culinary students, was in full swing, captured in live streaming video from the Institute of Culinary Education.
 Six finalists prepared a signature umami dish, which was judged for technique and taste.
 Nick Lee, a student chef at the International Culinary Center, won the grand prize – an all-expenses-paid culinary trip to Japan – with his Butter Poached Abalone, served with roasted mushroom risotto and oven dried tomatoes (recipe).

-From the MSGdish Team we can wholeheartedly say that the World Umami Forum was an inspirational and educational umami love-fest… and we can’t wait for next year’s event!
+From the MSGdish Team we can wholeheartedly say that the World Umami Forum was an inspirational and educational umami love-fest… and we can’t wait for the next World Umami Forum!

 Here are a few materials of interest, distributed at the World Umami Forum, and suitable for downloading: